-These Beyond Beef Crumbles offer a “beefy kick” to recipes like tacos, nachos, lasagne, and meatballs, according to the company.
+Beyond Beef Crumbles offer a “beefy kick” to recipes like tacos, nachos, lasagne, and meatballs, according to the company.

 It comes in flavors “feisty” and “beefy.”
 A serving of this plant-powered food delivers 13 grams of protein and just three grams of fat.
 Made from peas, mung beans, and brown rice, the crumbles are free from soy, gluten, and GMOs.

-Mexican food chain Chronic Tacos, which has restaurants in the U.S. and Canada, just teamed up with Beyond Meat to add its Beef Crumbles to the menu.
+Mexican food chain Chronic Tacos, which has restaurants in the U.S. and Canada, teamed up with Beyond Meat to add its Beef Crumbles to the menu.
 “Bringing Beyond Meat into our stores really enhances The Taco Life experience that we provide for our guests and we’re excited to have a delicious and healthy plant-based option as part of that,” said Michael Mohammed, Chronic Tacos CEO, in a statement.
-The plant-based beef will be available at all of Chronic Tacos’ 51 U.S. locations.
+The plant-based beef is available at all of Chronic Tacos’ 51 U.S. locations.

-6. Beyond Beef
+6. Beyond Chicken